hipe/tmx/sakin-agac-doc/420-adventures-in-CSS.md

-(although we're referencing the famous david bowie makeup above, you'll see an effect suggestive of this in the some of the works of patrick nagel, for example his duran duran album cover).
+(although we're referencing the famous david bowie makeup above, you'll see an effect suggestive of this in the some of the works of patrick nagel (for example his duran duran album cover) where it looks like there's wisps of color floating "above" the subject's face.

 finally (and this is very subject to change), here's some more design criteria for us: